davidsowerby/changelog/docs/index.md

    .projectDirParent({parent directory of the target project})
 ```

+## API Keys
+An API key is needed to access issue information and potentially to push the change log output to the wiki.
+An appropriate key should be located as described in the [GitPlus documentation](http://gitplus.readthedocs.io/en/develop/build-properties/)

+## Generating the output

 Once configured:

 ```
 changelog.generate()
 ```

-There are many [configuration options](configuration.md), but this minimal configuration will:
+There are many [configuration options](configuration.md), but this [minimum configuration](#MinimumConfiguration) will:

 - generate a change log based on tags (every tag is considered to be a version).
 - create a 'version' called 'current build' for any commits after the latest version (some refer to these as 'unreleased commits')